matt-harvey/dailycashmanager/user_guide/Budgeting.rst

 Budgeting
 =========

-If you want to, you can use DailyCashManager simply as a means to record your financial transactions as they occur, keeping track of your asset and liability balances, your earnings, and the amounts you spend on different categories of expenditure.
+If you want to, you can use DailyCashManager simply as a means of recording your financial transactions as they occur, keeping track of your asset and liability balances, your earnings, and the amounts spent on different expense categories.
 If you use DailyCashManager in this way, you will build up a record of *historical* financial data.
 It can be quite useful to have this record; but it will be purely "backward-looking".
-To really manage your finances effectively, you'll want to know not only how much money you *have* spent on one category or another, but also, how much you *should* spend on one category or another, if you want to meet your financial goals.
-That is, you'll want to use DailyCashManager not only as a historical record, but also as a planning mechanism, and a mechanism for taking *control* of your spending so that you can reach your financial goals.
+To really manage your finances effectively, you'll want to know not only how much money you *have* spent on one category or another, but also, how much you *can* spend on one category or another, if you want to meet your financial goals.
+That is, you'll want to use DailyCashManager not only as a historical record, but also as a planning mechanism, a mechanism for taking *control* of your spending so that you can reach your financial goals.

 Envelope budgeting
 ------------------

 To facilitate this planning and control function, DailyCashManager implements a system known as *envelope budgeting*.
 Envelope budgeting is a well-tried financial strategy that involves allocating your money, as you earn it, into different "envelopes", to save for different categories of expenditure.
-Traditional envelope budgeting would involve physically placing cash into physical envelopes out of your "paycheck" each time you were paid.
+Traditional envelope budgeting would involve physically placing cash into physical envelopes out of your paycheck each time you were paid.
 If you knew you spent on average 1000.00 a year, say, on electricity bills, and if you were paid monthly, you would have put 83.33 per month into the "Electricity" envelope.
-Then when the electicity bill arrived, there would be a bunch of money sitting in the electricity envelope, set aside just for the purpose of paying the electricity bill.
+Then when the electicity bill arrived, there would be a lump of money sitting in the electricity envelope, set aside just for the purpose of paying the electricity bill.
 You would remove the amount of the bill from the electricity envelope, and pay the bill.